hihihioli/twidilers/readme.md

 Github told me to add this but I don't know what to write here.
 Why does this page exist?

+# Bugs

+# New feature wishlist
+## Profile page
+* other users profile pages
+* settings page is seperate from user page
+* users' posts on their profile page

+## Posts
+* Reactions (reply, like/dislike) on posts
+* Blog posts (posts you can click on, segregated from main feed)
+* profile pictures next to name of poster
+* removal of titles (except for blog posts)
+### nice to haves
+* tags for posts
+* HTML markup
+* ability to have line breaks

+## Frontend features
+* Mobile version
+* better light mode

 ## What have we done?
 ### 12/2/24
 I added some dependencies to the navbar--we need to add login.html, newuser.html, about.html, and a header logo.
 Of course, we don't have to do this but I tried to get the ball rolling.